minghuaw/fe2o3-amqp/examples/service_bus_over_websocket/Readme.md

-# Service Bus Example
+# Service Bus over WebSocket Example

-This is a simple example showcasing how to send message to and receiver message from Azure Service Bus.
+This is a simple example showcasing how to send message to and receiver message from Azure Service Bus over WebSocket.

 To run the example, the following environment variables must be set: